platformsh/platformsh-docs/docs/src/languages/elixir.md

 Some of the environment variables are in JSON format and are base64 encoded.
 You would need to import a JSON parsing library such as [JSON](https://hexdocs.pm/json/readme.html) or [Poison](https://hexdocs.pm/poison/api-reference.html) to read those.
 (There is an example for doing this to decode the `PLATFORM_RELATIONSHIPS` environment variable in the section [below](#accessing-services-manually).)

 {{< note title="Tip">}}
-Remember `config/prod.exs` is evaluated at **build time** and will not have access to runtime configuration.
+Remember `config/prod.exs` is evaluated at **build time** and has no access to runtime configuration.
 Use `config/releases.exs` to configure your runtime environment.
 {{< /note >}}

 ## Building and running the application

-If you are using Hex to manage your dependencies, it will be necessary to specify a set of environment variables in your `.platform.app.yaml` file that define the `MIX_ENV` and `SECRET_KEY_BASE`, which can be set to the Platform.sh-provided `PLATFORM_PROJECT_ENTROPY` environment variable:
+If you are using Hex to manage your dependencies, it is necessary to specify a set of environment variables in your `.platform.app.yaml` file that define the `MIX_ENV` and `SECRET_KEY_BASE`, which can be set to the Platform.sh-provided `PLATFORM_PROJECT_ENTROPY` environment variable:

 ```yaml
 variables: